German Peace Society: History

 With the end of the First World War, the German Peace Society gained popularity amongst social democrats.
 However, due to the existing Stab-in-the-back myth, pacifists were also under attack and made responsible for the German loss of the war.
 Despite this circumstance, the number of members rose to about 30.000 by 1927.
 The high number in members also caused conflicts within the Society and its future path.
 This concerns mainly the direction of a traditional upper class pacifism (which also partly supports defensive wars) and a newly rising, more radical pacifism carried out by works and members of the lower classes which in the end, enforced their radical ideas and ended with the withdrawal of eleven board members and the new elected head Paul von Schoenaich.

-In 1933, after the takeover by the NSDAP, the German Peace Society was cracked down.
+In 1933, after the takeover by the NSDAP, the German Peace Society was one of the targets of the initial crackdown on opposition.
 Leading members were imprisoned, killed or fled into exile.
+Its mouthpiece newspaper, Das Andere Deutschland, was closed down shortly after the Reichstag Fire Decree was issued.
+Although the paper was initially suspended for three months, Nazi repression kept it closed for the remainder of the Nazi era.

 After the Second World War, the German Peace Society was re-founded in 1946.
 Until 1948, it regained over 10.000 members.

 During the Cold War, the Society had several setbacks to suffer.
 This included the loss of many members, the still forbidden status in the Soviet occupied territory in Germany and the rumours of being infiltrated by communists.
 Still, the Society played an important role on topics like the rearmament of Germany and the German "Easter Protests”.
 In the 1950s, the main topics of the German Peace Society were peaceful co-existence, the disarmament of East and West and the practice of war objectors which was also part of a big campaign in 1972.